Software Testers Academy

 Who can apply?

 Experience is not required but applicants had to possess a HND, degree or equivalent in any discipline.
 It was anticipated, however, that the Academy would be of interest primarily to graduates from a non-IT background.

 Applications were welcome from those who met the criteria irrespective of religious belief, political opinion, age, sexual orientation, disability, race, marital status, gender or whether or not you have dependants and women returning to the workforce.

 You can apply online at the Mindmill website.

 The closing date for initial applications is 4.00 pm on Friday 29 August 2014.

-This is followed by interviews, scheduled for week commencing 22 September 2014.
+The selection process included an online aptitude test and a second supervised aptitude session, followed by interviews, scheduled for week commencing 22 September 2014.

 Training for successful applicants will take place in Greater Belfast starting in October 2014.